pandeiros/BoxCollector/README.md

 * TBA

 #### Input file
-* Each line represents a single box with 3 parameters: width, length and height.
+* Each line represents a single box with 3 parameters: length, width and height.
 * Each value is separated by space.
 * Lines starting with '#' will be ignored (has to be first character in a line)
 * Example:
 ```
 # Ignored line
 1.11 2.54 3.54